 \section{Introduction}

 Quotient stacks form a distinguished class of algebraic stacks which provide intuition for the geometry of general algebraic stacks.
 Indeed, equivariant algebraic geometry has a long history with a wealth of tools at its disposal.
 Thus, it has long been desired---and more recently believed \cite{alper-quotient,alper-kresch}---that certain algebraic stacks are locally quotient stacks.
-This is fulfilled by the main result of this paper: at a point with linearly reductive stabilizer, an algebraic stack is \'etale-locally a quotient stack of an affine scheme by the stabilizer.
-In the case of smooth algebraic stacks, we can provide a more refined description which resolves the algebro-geometric counterpart to the Weinstein conjectures~\cite{weinstein_linearization}---now known as Zung's Theorem \cite{zung_proper_grpds,MR2776372,MR3185351,MR3259039}---on the linearization of proper Lie groupoids in differential geometry.
+This is fulfilled by the main result of this article: